 - Cooking: Use the shoots in salads, soups, or as a cooked vegetable.
 They have a flavor similar to celery.

-- Preserving: Alexanders can be pickled or used fresh in recipes.
+- Preserving: Pickle Alexanders or use fresh in recipes.

 Chickweed